schlomo/sops-check/docs/design.md

 - The compliance checker should be packaged as a container image for easy integration into CI/CD pipelines.

+## Design Choices

-## Data Model
+### Data Model

-Based on the functional requirements, the data model for the rule configuration could look like this, expressed as Go code:
+Based on the functional requirements, the data model for the rule configuration could look like this (expressed as Go code, the language used for the actual implementation might differ):

 ```go
 // Config defines the structure of the compliance checker configuration file.